Download this example as a Jupyter notebook or a Python script.

 Leaf parts include the following properties:

-• .materials: the materials that the part is made of, defined as a list MaterialWithSustainabilityResult objects.
+• .materials: Materials that the part is made of, which are defined as a list MaterialWithSustainabilityResult objects.

-• .processes: the joining and finishing processes applied to the part, defined as a list of ProcessWithSustainabilityResult objects.
+• .processes: Joining and finishing processes applied to the part, which are defined as a list of ProcessWithSustainabilityResult objects.

-The environmental impact of a leaf part includes the sum of the environmental impacts associated with the quantity of materials used in the part (see below for details), processes applied to the part directly, and processes applied to materials in the part.
+The environmental impact of a leaf part includes the sum of the environmental impacts associated with the quantity of materials used in the part, processes applied to the part directly, and processes applied to materials in the part.

 Materials#